dawright22/azure-openai-terraform-deployment-sample/README.md

     ```bash
     curl -X POST -F "file=@./data/Madeup_Company_email_archive.txt" http://127.0.0.1:5000/upload -v
     ```
+-Upload the Output_Madeup_Company_email_archive.txt file in the main folder.
+Using the upload button on the app.
-- Now ask the same questions as above and see the encrypted content.
+-Now ask the same questions as above and see the encrypted content.

 ## Resources